RunestoneInteractive/pythonds/_sources/BasicDS/InfixPrefixandPostfixExpressions.rst

 obvious to you at first.
 Consider the infix expression A + B. What would happen if we moved the operator before the two operands?
-The resulting expression would be + A B. Likewise, we could move the operator to the end.
-We would get A B +.
+The resulting expression would be + A B. Likewise, we could move the operator to the end, resulting in A B +.
 These look a bit strange.

 These changes to the position of the operator with respect to the operands create two new expression formats, **prefix** and **postfix**.